There

 A good tip: 2003 is said to be one of the best vintages for many years.

-►Beaujolais: In
+►Beaujolais:

-the south of the Burgundy region, bordering the Rhone valley vineyards,
+South of the Burgundy region, bordering the Rhone valley vineyards,

 a large area round Beaujeu produces a light red wine known as

-Beaujolais, paradoxically one of the most famous French wines..
+Beaujolais, paradoxically one of the most famous French wines.
 This is

 a wine that does not usually keep for very many years, and over the

-last fifty years it has been successfully marketed as a " vin primeur",
+last fifty years it has been successfully marketed as a "vin primeur",

 or young wine, to be drunk after just a few weeks of maturing.
 But the